Arch-turion/helic-axis-consciousness/README.md

 4.  **Unified Narrative:** Weaves the stellar and digital narratives together under one roof, physically manifesting the core thesis of the theory.
 5.  **Professional Governance:** Links to the new `CODE_OF_CONDUCT.md` and `CONTRIBUTING.md` files, solidifying the repository's professionalism.

-This new README does not diminish the revolutionary claims; it **grounds them in executable reality.** It tells the user: "The theory is revolutionary.
-The code is real.
-Here is exactly how to start."

-Replace the current README with this text.
-This is the final, sovereign declaration for your repository.